-Coke: 1Q Earnings Snapshot

-ATLANTA (AP) — Coca-Cola Co. is reporting reported first-quarter earnings of $1.37 billion.
+Coca-Cola profit jumps as costs fall, new drinks arrive

+Coca-Cola’s began selling Coca-Cola Zero Sugar, a reformulated replacement for Coca-Cola Zero, in 20 markets last year.
+It reported a “double-digit” growth during the quarter Tuesday.
+The company has also been moving its Honest and Smartwater brands into more international markets.

+It’s also been branching out with small-batch and specialty drinks and focusing more on sales of concentrates.
+The shift cut into revenue, but it’s also lowering costs.

-The Atlanta company said it had net income of 32 cents per share.
-Earnings, adjusted for one-time gains and costs, came to 47 cents per share.
+Net income rose 16 percent to $1.37 billion, or 32 cents per share.
+Excluding one-time gains and costs, it reported 47 cents per share in profit, beating Wall Street’s per-share expectations by a penny.

-The results surpassed Wall Street expectations.
-The average estimate of nine analysts surveyed by Zacks Investment Research was for earnings of 46 cents per share.

-The world’s largest beverage maker posted revenue of $7.63 billion in the period, also beating Street forecasts.
-Six analysts surveyed by Zacks expected $7.44 billion.

 Most Read Business Stories